FedeLearnsToCode/Random-quote-machine/README.md

 Initially, the project used an external API for quotes, but due to **CORS policy** issues, I decided to use the official FreeCodeCamp quote JSON file, which is more stable and compatible with the platform's automatic testing.

+To ensure that FreeCodeCamp's tests run correctly on GitHub Pages, I had to **embed the `app.js` logic directly inside the `index.html` file** using a `<script type="text/babel">` tag.
+This approach avoids issues with the test.

 ## 📦 Technologies Used

 - [React (via CDN)](https://reactjs.org/)